 Neem all-natural insecticide oil is an excellent organic with many medicinal uses as well.
 It is effective when used against more than 200 different types of insect pests, it also makes an excellent treatment for mildew, fungi and rust.

-This powerful, natural oil comes from the seeds and the fruit of the neem tree.
+This powerful, natural oil comes from the neem tree’s seeds and fruit.
 Although this organic insecticide does repel and kill most insects, it is non-toxic to people, mammals and birds.
 Additionally, it does not kill or repel bees.

-For best effect, you can make a neem oil spray to apply to your plants when they are young and reapply it at regular intervals.
+For best effect, apply a neem oil spray to your plants when they are young and reapply it at regular intervals.

 It will remain effective for about three weeks; however, you must reapply it after rain.
 To make an effective neem oil spray for your garden, mix these ingredients: